johnmanny/operating_systems/operating_systems_demos/pub_sub_demo/README.md

 the makefile targets, it is possible to run different scenarios and earlier parts of the project to gauge how it progressed.

+- This project was completed during University of Oregon's 2018 fall class of operating systems and -some-, not all, specifications are derived from those instructions.

 ## Sources:
 The vast majority of this code is original.
 However, some struct templates and other minor code was based on academic material cited both in the project description and